ff14wed/deucalion/README.md

 For payloads with OP `Debug`, the payload is simply debug-logged.

-For payloads with OP `Recv`, the data is the FFXIV message sent by the host process.
-Because this is a hook and not a packet capture sniffer, the messages are already in the correct order, but they still need to be decoded by the client.
+For payloads with OP `Recv`, the data is the FFXIV packet sent by the host process.
+The packets are already in the correct order, but they still need to be decoded by the client.
+See [FFXIV Packet Data Format](#ffxiv-packet-data-format) for more information on how to handle this data.

 ## Client-to-Server Protocol